ningpengtao-coder/gitlab-foss/doc/development/code_review.md

 [reviewer](https://about.gitlab.com/handbook/engineering/workflow/code-review/#reviewer) as soon as there is any code to review, to get a second opinion on the chosen solution and implementation, and an extra pair of eyes looking for bugs, logic problems, or uncovered edge cases.

+Usually, the reviewer should be someone who knows the domain well, which is one of the team members corresponding to the feature label.
+For example, if the merge request is labled ~Release, then you should pick one of [the team members](https://about.gitlab.com/handbook/engineering/ops/release/), since they know about the functionalities better than the other team members, you'd be able to get more thoughtful opinions.
+If you cannot find a relevant person or the merge request doesn't warrant a team label, you can ask one of the code owners for the review.
+If you still cannot find a relevant person, please choose someone from [our dedicated reviewers](https://about.gitlab.com/handbook/engineering/projects/)

-The reviewer can be from a different team, but it is recommended to pick someone who knows the domain well.
-You can read more about the importance of involving reviewer(s) in the section on the responsibility of the author below.
+You can read more about the
+importance of involving reviewer(s) in the section on the responsibility of the author below.

 If you need some guidance (e.g. it's your first merge request), feel free to ask